safafa/ror-book-stats/README.md

-# Scaffold for social media app with Ruby on Rails
+# Capstone project Book stats with Ruby on Rails

-> Mini rails web application that allows users to keep track of there readings.
+> Mini rails web application that allows users to keep track of their readings.

 ## Built With